Naomi Powell: Hibernian

 On July 29, 2023, Powell signed a one-year contract with Scottish first-division side Hibernian.
 She netted her lone goal for the club in the second game of the season, scoring a free kick in a victory over Montrose.
 The goal was an omen of things to come, as Powell soon proved to be effective in setting up goals.
 She ended up totaling 10 assists in her single season at Hibernian, many of which came from set piece situations.
 Ultimately, Powell ended up contributing to a Hibernian fifth-place finish, the same place in the table as the season prior.

 Heart of Midlothian

 In July 2024, Powell joined Hibernian rivals Heart of Midlothian.
 She recorded 2 goals in 14 Scottish Women's Premier League appearances.
 Despite having inked a two-year deal, Powell ended up leaving Hearts after only one year of play.
 Her official departure was announced on June 5, 2025.

 Portland Thorns

 Powell returned to the United States and joined NWSL club Portland Thorns FC on July 23, 2025.
 She signed a short-term contract with the team lasting through August 2025.
-One month later, the Thorns extended Powell's contract through the end of the 2025 season.
+One month later, the Thorns extended Powell through the end of the 2025 season.
+Upon the expiration of her contract, Powell departed from Portland; she did not make a competitive appearance for the club.

+West Bromwich Albion

+In July 2026, Powell joined English club West Bromwich Albion, returning for a second stint in the Women's National League North.